Doug Bradley: Career

-After his roles in the Hellraiser films and the 1990 horror film Nightbreed, 2006 saw Bradley star in Pumpkinhead: Ashes to Ashes and 2008 saw Bradley once again returning to Clive Barker's cinematic universe by way of a featured appearance in Book of Blood.
+After his roles in the Hellraiser films and the 1990 horror film Nightbreed, 2006 saw Bradley star in Pumpkinhead: Ashes to Ashes and 2008 saw him once again returning to Clive Barker's cinematic universe by way of a featured appearance in Book of Blood.
 He had a small guest star appearance in the 2008 black comic horror The Cottage.
 In 2010, he starred in the Anglo-Spanish horror film Exorcismus, and he joined the Nazi zombie horror The 4th Reich in March 2010.

 In 2011, he played a man called the Doctor in the British film noir Jack Falls.
 In June 2011, it was announced that Bradley would be providing a voice-over for an independent film called Lucifer's Unholy Desire, as well as performing in the film The Reverend.
 In 2012, he played "Maynard" in the fifth film of the Wrong Turn series, Wrong Turn 5: Bloodlines.
 In 2013, he performed in the indie film Scream Park.

 Bradley voiced the Sith Emperor for the massively multiplayer online role-playing game Star Wars: The Old Republic, based in the Star Wars universe.

 In 2018, Bradley joined Blackcraft Wrestling as “The Preacher”, a cult leader who acts as a General Manager type figure to the promotion.

 In 2020, he created a YouTube channel on which he reads books and poems out loud.
 He returned on Cradle of Filth's 2021 album Existence Is Futile, providing narration for the track "Suffer Our Dominion" and the bonus track "Sisters of the Mist".

 In 2022, Bradley voiced the character Goayre Heddagh alongside actor Tim Curry in the animated horror film Dagon Troll World Chronicles.

-In 2023 Bradley will be playing Batman villain Joe Chill in the CW television show Gotham Knights.
-This portrayals will be different than other live action versions.
-The actor says the episode he will be introduced in is titled "A Chill over Gotham".
+In 2023 Bradley played Batman villain Joe Chill in the CW television show Gotham Knights.
+The portrayal was different than other live action versions.
+The episode he was introduced in was titled "A Chill over Gotham".

-Writing

 Bradley is the author of Sacred Monsters: Behind the Mask of the Horror Actor, which explores the history of masks in society and their applications in horror films.

 Personal life

+Bradley is married to Steph Sciullo, with whom he lives in Pittsburgh.

-Bradley is a longtime close friend of novelist Clive Barker, the two having met when they attended secondary school.
-He has worked with Barker in various projects since the early 1970s, most notably Hellraiser, which is adapted from Barker's novella The Hellbound Heart.
-He lives in Pittsburgh, Pennsylvania, and is married to Steph Sciullo.
+Bradley has been a close friend of Clive Barker since they attended Quarry Bank High School in Liverpool together.
+He has worked with Barker on various projects since the early 1970s, most notably Hellraiser, which is adapted from Barker's novella The Hellbound Heart.